S-09028

 New York Senate Bill 9028 — An Act to amend the executive law, in relation to prohibiting employers from engaging in discrimination on the basis of a protected class when using artificial intelligence in certain employment practices

-Amends the New York Executive Law (Human Rights Law) to make it an unlawful discriminatory practice for employers to use artificial intelligence in employment decisions—including recruitment, hiring, promotion, discharge, discipline, and terms of employment—where the AI has the effect of subjecting employees to discrimination based on protected characteristics.
-Also prohibits the use of zip codes as a proxy for protected classes.
-Requires employers to provide notice to employees when AI is used for these employment purposes.
-Enforcement is through the Division of Human Rights under existing Human Rights Law procedures, including administrative complaints and private civil actions.
-The Division is directed to adopt implementing regulations covering notice requirements.
+Amends the New York Executive Law (Human Rights Law) to make it an unlawful discriminatory practice for an employer to use artificial intelligence in recruitment, hiring, promotion, discharge, discipline, and other employment decisions in a manner that discriminates on the basis of protected characteristics including age, race, sex, disability, and others.
+Prohibits use of zip codes as a proxy for protected classes.
+Separately requires employers to notify employees when AI is used for these employment purposes.
+Directs the Division of Human Rights to adopt implementing rules covering notice requirements.
+Enforced through the existing Human Rights Law framework, which provides both administrative and private judicial remedies.

 Summary

-Amends the New York Executive Law (Human Rights Law) to make it an unlawful discriminatory practice for employers to use artificial intelligence in employment decisions—including recruitment, hiring, promotion, discharge, discipline, and terms of employment—where the AI has the effect of subjecting employees to discrimination based on protected characteristics.
-Also prohibits the use of zip codes as a proxy for protected classes.
-Requires employers to provide notice to employees when AI is used for these employment purposes.
-Enforcement is through the Division of Human Rights under existing Human Rights Law procedures, including administrative complaints and private civil actions.
-The Division is directed to adopt implementing regulations covering notice requirements.
+Amends the New York Executive Law (Human Rights Law) to make it an unlawful discriminatory practice for an employer to use artificial intelligence in recruitment, hiring, promotion, discharge, discipline, and other employment decisions in a manner that discriminates on the basis of protected characteristics including age, race, sex, disability, and others.
+Prohibits use of zip codes as a proxy for protected classes.
+Separately requires employers to notify employees when AI is used for these employment purposes.
+Directs the Division of Human Rights to adopt implementing rules covering notice requirements.
+Enforced through the existing Human Rights Law framework, which provides both administrative and private judicial remedies.

 Enforcement & Penalties